 Stockholm 18 dec 2017 – iCellate is proud to announce a partnership with RCC (Regionalt Cancer Centrum) Stockholm-Gotland.
-The partnership will consist of two new studies in two different important cohorts of patients who would benefit greatly from new and improved diagnostic modalities.
+The partnership will begin at the Diagnostic Center at Danderyd with a collaboration on two new studies in two different important cohorts of patients who would benefit greatly from new and improved diagnostic modalities.

 The first group is patients with CUP (cancer of unknown primary).
 This is a group of patients that debuts directly with metastasis and where it is hard, or impossible, to determine where their primary tumor is located.
 These patients will donate blood samples for three (3) new tests, circulating tumor cells (CTC), circulating tumor DNA (ctDNA) and germline DNA.
 The blood samples will be analyzed for inappropriate cells and prepared for genetic sequencing of tumor DNA.
 The endpoints of this study are to determine any pathogenic genetic variants, suggest the location of any primary tumor and to compare the merits of the CTC and ctDNA samples.